 These 10 tips are great starting points for anybody who is suffering from low confidence and low self-esteem.
 They could help you increase your confidence or just be good starting points to think about.

 1. Challenge bad thoughts about yourself

-Stress plays a huge role in self-esteem.
-Reduce your stress by taking time out to do something you find relaxing.
-This can be anything from taking a bath, meditation, gaming, exercise… you name it: if it works, it works!
+Reducing your stress by taking time out to do something you find relaxing is a great starting point to making yourself feel better.
+This can be anything from taking a bath, meditation, gaming, indoor dancing, singing… you name it; if it works for you, it works!

 4. Set Goals